RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Update the spec accordingly — move resolved items to Design Decisions, remove closed items

 #### Step 7.2: Evaluate deferred features
+- **Full `$ref` resolution in all mappers** — resolve `$ref` to definition names (e.g., `Address` instead of `object`) in the Mermaid class diagram, Mermaid entity graph, and Markdown documentation mapper.
+When implementing, revisit whether the Markdown mapper should add a dedicated Definitions section with cross-links from property/parameter tables.
 - **Parameter validation routes** — is there a concrete use case from CarShack or real projects?
 - **Example values** — would CarShack benefit from examples in the schema?
 - **Tag groups** — is there a grouping need beyond the entity graph?